1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Kansas-based organizations eligible for KDHE environmental grants (details on KDHE site) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kansas-based organizations eligible for KDHE environmental grants (details on KDHE site).
+Confirm the full requirements in the official notice before applying.